Billionaire Ken Griffin, Who Took Taxpayer Bailout In 2008, Raked In $870 Million Last Year, Or $435K Per Hour

-Ken Griffin, the 50-year-old multi-billionaire founder of the Chicago hedge fund Citadel, set a new world record last month by paying $238 million for a New York City penthouse apartment — the most expensive home sale ever recorded, as Inquisitr reported at the time.
-But the massive outlay on a single dwelling may not seem as outrageous, after Griffin’s astounding income from 2018 alone was made public on Saturday.
+Ken Griffin, the 50-year-old multi-billionaire founder of the Chicago hedge fund Citadel, set a new world record last month by paying $238 million for a New York City penthouse apartment — the most expensive home sale ever recorded, as the Inquisitr reported at the time.
+But the massive outlay on a single dwelling may not seem as outrageous after Griffin’s astounding income from 2018 alone was made public on Saturday.

 According to Bloomberg News, which released its list of the top-10 income-earning hedge fund traders, Griffin raked in $870 million in 2018 alone, swelling his personal fortune to almost $10 billion.

-That figure means that if he were paid an hourly wage last year, Griffin would have earned $435,000 per hour, by New York Post calculations.
+That figure means that if he were paid an hourly wage last year, Griffin earned $435,000 per hour, by the New York Post calculations.

 Those earnings are 19,333 times higher than the median wage earned by the United States’ 115.9 million full-time workers in the fourth quarter of 2018, which was $900 per week, or $22.50 per hour in a 40-hour work week, according to U.S. Bureau of Labor Statistics numbers.

-In addition to buying the record-setting Central Park South penthouse, Griffin also recently bought a $122 million, 20,000-square foot “townhouse” in London, England, a $60 million Miami, Florida, home, and a $58.75 million penthouse that occupies the top four floors of a Chicago condominium tower, according to The Post.
+In addition to buying the record-setting Central Park South penthouse, Griffin also recently bought a $122 million, 20,000-square-foot “townhouse” in London, England; a $60 million Miami, Florida home; and a $58.75 million penthouse that occupies the top four floors of a Chicago condominium tower, according to the Post.

 Griffin in 2015 also paid the second-highest and fifth-highest prices ever for works of art, shelling out $300 million for William de Kooning’s “Interchange,” and $202 million for the Jackson Pollock “drip” painting “Number 17A,” according to CNN.